-- The Add to .NAV file button in the NMEA Data dialog box is inaccessible until you start saving data to a file.
-So, if you did not select Begin archiving data immediately (or selected Begin archiving data when 'Start Archiving' command is sent and did not yet send the Start Archiving command), the Add to .NAV File button is grayed out. - If desired, you can add data to the .nav file without using the NMEA Data dialog box.
-Each time you want to add data, press Ctrl F7.
+- If the NMEA navigation device is connected directly to the computer, you must define the serial port and baud rate on the Serial Ports tab in Configure Inputs or Configure Outputs before beginning data acquisition. - The Add to .NAV file button in the NMEA Data dialog box is inaccessible until you start saving data to a file.
+So, if you did not select Begin archiving data immediately (or selected Begin archiving data when 'Start Archiving' command is sent and did not yet send the Start Archiving command), the Add to .NAV File button is grayed out. - The .nav file has the same path and file name as the data file.
+For example, if the data file is c:\test1.hex, the .nav file is c:\test1.nav. - System Upload Time in the output data file header is always the computer time and time, regardless of whether a NMEA navigation device transmitted time/data data.

-NMEA Display allows you to view the latitude, longitude, and time during data acquisition, and to select scans to be written to a .nav file.
+If your systems includes a NMEA navigation device and NMEA has been selected in the instrument configuration (.con or .xmlcon) file, NMEA Display allows you to view the latitude, longitude, and time during data acquisition, and to select scans to be written to a .nav file.
 Each scan written to the .nav file contains latitude, longitude, time, scan number, and pressure.
+The source of the date and time information in the NMEA display and in the output data file header varies, depending on your NMEA navigation device: